TACA Flight 390: Response

 Emergency services arrived within minutes at the crash site.
 Firefighters reported that fuel could be seen leaking from the broken wing and attempts were made to douse the aircraft.
 After the forward door was successfully opened, rescuers managed to rescue the remaining occupants who were trapped by the mangled cabin.
 They also stated that at least two people were trapped inside the cars that had been crushed by the aircraft.
 Authorities later cordoned the area and tried to move hundreds of onlookers who had gathered at the site.

 TACA opened phone lines to provide more information for the relatives on the crash.
 A list of passengers was provided in the fifth press release on the crash from TACA international.
-Officials from the airline stated that emergency procedure are being implemented immediately after the crash.
+Officials from the airline stated that emergency procedure were being implemented immediately after the crash.

 Five people died as a result of the accident, including Captain D'Antonio.
 The deceased passengers were later confirmed as Jeanne Chantal Neele, the wife of Brian Michael Fraser Neele (Brazil's ambassador to Honduras, who was also on board), and Nicaraguan businessman Harry Brautigam, president of the Central American Bank for Economic Integration; Brautigam died from a heart attack.
 La Nación initially stated that there were two fatalities on the ground, both of whom were university students.
 Honduran newspaper La Prensa stated that the deceased were a taxi driver and a motorcyclist, whose vehicles were crushed directly beneath the aircraft.
 The occupants from the other cars that had been hit by the aircraft managed to survive unscathed.

 A total of 65 people were injured in the crash, many of whom suffered smoke inhalation and cuts.
 At least 39 people were seriously injured with one person had to be airlifted due to major burns.
 One of the survivors said that the business class passengers sustained the most serious injuries.
 Among those injured were Ambassador Fraser Neele, the former head of the Honduran armed forces; Daniel López Carballo, Marta Castillo, Norman Garcia and Helio Fallas.
 The injured were transported to various hospitals across Tegucigalpa, including the nation's biggest hospital Honduras General Hospital and Tegucigalpa Military Hospital.
 Helio Fallas reportedly was in serious condition and was transported to Honduras Medical Center.
 TACA executive director, Roberto Kriete, stated that at least 4 people, including First Officer Artero, were in critical condition.

 After hearing the news of the crash, incumbent Honduran President Manuel Zelaya announced the closure of Toncontin International Airport for large aircraft and ordered airlines to use Palmerola Air Base for landing, while permitting small aircraft to land in Toncontin.
 Incoming flights would be diverted to San Pedro Sula.
 Zelaya stated that U.S President Bush had raised the issue regarding the airport during Zelaya's recent visit.
 Zelaya also added that a new airport would be built near Toncontin in response to criticisms regarding the airport's notorious reputation of being one of the world's most dangerous airports.